Feinberg Forecast: Scott’s Final Projections for the 95th Oscar Nominations

 Alternate

-Black Panther: Wakanda Forever (Kelley Dixon, Jennifer Lame & Michael P. Shawver)
+Black Panther: Wakanda Forever (Kelley Dixon, Jennifer Lame and Michael P. Shawver)

 Potential Surprise